 As per my issue, upon connecting the Logitech device back to my device, the error was never prompted again.
 Since most Logitech peripherals support Plug and Play (PnP) functionality, simply start by removing the device’s cable or wireless receiver from your computer.
 Then, restart Windows 10 and reconnect the device

 If the Webcam is connected again, Logitech Download Assistant will automatically update the Logitech software installed in my system.

 After the first method, the next best approach to the problem is this method.
 This method focuses on stopping the service which is affecting the startup using the Task Manager.
 There is no harm in the method because it just stops the program without causing any crashes or code changes to the system.

 This might not be the solution for you.
 I do not need this piece of software as I do not physically connect to te console of my device but remotely.
 Therefore, I am fine disabling it.
 If this does not suit you, please go through the rest steps discussed in this link.

 To disable the LogiDA after startup.
 If you are working remotely and do not have the access to have the Logitech device plugged in, I will recommend to temporarily disable the LogiDA.
 There are many ways to open the Task Manager.
 The easiest way is to use Ctrl + Shift + Esc keys.
 Open the full version of the Task Manager by clicking More details.

 Switch to the Startup tab.
 Right-click on LogiLDA and click Disable to stop it from loading with Windows or alternatively, right-click on the Taskbar, and select the Task Manager.
 Navigate to startup.

-- Right-click LogiDA, and Disable.
+Right-click LogiDA, and Disable it.

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.